Australia · Minefield · Hard

 What players practice

 This version helps you connect Australia state names with visual identity while reading a modern 3D map of Australia.
-That is useful for classroom review, trivia nights, and players who want stronger recall for the east-coast chain, the southern rim, the big western anchor, and the mainland territories.
-This mode pushes recognition into reliable accuracy because hesitation and sloppy border reading get punished quickly.
+That is useful for classroom review, trivia nights, and players who want stronger recall for the east-coast chain, Western Australia, South Australia, the Northern Territory, the ACT, and Tasmania offshore.
+This mode pushes recognition toward accuracy because rushed border reading is punished quickly.

 • Notice distinctive color blocks, emblems, and stripe order before making your choice.